daniellee862/fundamentals-higher-order-functions/README.md

 ## Tasks

-1. Write an _identity_ function that takes an argument and returns that same argument.
+1. Writte an _identity_ function that takes an argument and returns that same argument.

-2. Write a function `identityF` thats takes an argument and returns a function that returns that argument.
+2. Write a function `identityF` thatsgit takes an argument and returns a function that returns that argument.

 ```js
 const three = identityF(3);